MOCEVN/playwright-demo/README.md

 test('homepage has title and links to about page', async ({ page }) => {
   await page.goto('http://localhost:3000');

-  // Check dat de titel klopt
-  await expect(page).toHaveTitle(/Next.js/);
+  // Check if the title is correct await expect(page).toHaveTitle(/Next.js/);

-  // Check dat de link naar About pagina bestaat const aboutLink = page.locator('text=About');
+  // Check if the link to About page exists const aboutLink = page.locator('text=About');
   await expect(aboutLink).toHaveAttribute('href', '/about');

-  // Klik op de link en check de URL await aboutLink.click();
+  // Click the link and check te URL await aboutLink.click();
   await expect(page).toHaveURL(/\/about/);
 });